-MASON KORTZ | Clinical Fellow | Email | Mason Kortz is a clinical instructional fellow at the Harvard Law School Cyberlaw Clinic, part of the Berkman Klein Center for Internet & Society.
+MASON KORTZ | Clinical Instructor | Email | Mason Kortz is a Clinical Instructor at the Harvard Law School Cyberlaw Clinic, part of the Berkman Klein Center for Internet & Society.
 His areas of interest include online speech and privacy and the use of data products (big or small) to advance social justice.
 Mason has worked as a data manager for the Scripps Institution of Oceanography, a legal fellow in the Technology for Liberty Project at the American Civil Liberties Union of Massachusetts, and a clerk in the District of Massachusetts.
 He has a JD from Harvard Law School and a BA in Computer Science and Philosophy from Dartmouth College.
 In his spare time, he enjoys cooking, reading, and game design.